MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-mysql-deployment-v1.md

 **`DeleteFirewallRule`** - **Delete Rule After Task Ends**<br>
 `boolean`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Optional.
 If selected, the added exception for the IP addresses of the automation agent will be removed for the corresponding Azure Database for MySQL.
 <!-- :::editable-content-end::: -->
 <br>